 Home insurance rates by state for 2023

 At Bankrate, we strive to help you make smarter financial decisions.
 To help readers understand how insurance affects their finances, we have licensed insurance professionals on staff who have spent a combined 47 years in the auto, home and life insurance industries.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation of .
 Our content is backed by Coverage.com, LLC, a licensed entity (NPN: 19966249).
 For more information, please see our .

 Home insurance is an important part of your financial plan, but specific costs and coverage considerations change depending on where you live.
-Different states have different risks that impact insurance rates.
+Every state has different risks that impact insurance rates.
 To understand how home insurance rates can vary, Bankrate researched common causes of loss in each state and reviewed average premium data from Quadrant Information Services for both state and metro areas.
 We hope getting familiar with home insurance rates by state will help you feel more in control of your homeowners insurance policy.